 Your immune system lies mostly in your gut, so if over the years you continue eating poorly, the integrity of the mucosal barrier system becomes severely compromised.
 In the long run, digestion is compromised.
 With most of your immune system residing in your gut, your immune system will weaken.

 Concerned about what stress has done to your body?
-Seek a medical professional or alternative health practitioner who understands adrenal fatigue and knows how to restore hormonal pathways (Stress robs the body of certain hormones like pregnenolone to produce cortisol; over time this leads to more imbalances.)
+Seek a medical professional or alternative health practitioner who understands adrenal fatigue and knows how to restore hormonal pathways.
 A nutritional approach to battling stress should also be applied.